dwbrown/Markov/README.md

 If a transformation fails, the next transformation below is attempted.
 If a transformation succeeds, then the program will start again at the top and attempt the second (ending) transformation step, and so forth.
-If no transformation is matched, the MARKOV program will report a failure.
+If no transformation is matched, the Markov program will report a failure.

-Other than the wildcard characters, the tagged characters in the match and replacement strings act as scaffolding to mark various fields and subfields in the working string.
+Other than the wildcard characters, the tagged characters in the pattern and replacement strings act as scaffolding to mark various fields and subfields in the working string.
 Ideally, all the tagged characters should be removed by the time the ending transformation is made.
-If not, the tagged characters are written to the result string preceeded by a backslash.
+If not, the tagged characters are written to the output string preceeded by a backslash.

 MODES SPECIFIED ON THE COMMAND LINE:

-The Markov program may be run in one of three modes, depending on the command line arguments.
+The Markov program may be run in one of three modes depending on the command line arguments.
 The full file mode, which is the default, reads the entire input file into the input string (or from standard input), converts all end-of-lines to tagged "~" characters,